strblr/imperative-portal/README.md

 - `key: string` - A unique identifier for the node, used for React reconciliation.
 - `node: ReactNode` - The React node.
-- `promise: ImperativeNodePromise<T>` - The promise that controls the node's lifecycle.
+- `promise: ImperativePromise<T>` - The promise that controls the node's lifecycle.